Bruce Foxton: Early life and education

-Bruce Douglas Foxton was born the youngest of three boys on 1 September 1955, in Woking, Surrey, England, to parents Henry and Helen.
-He grew up at 126 Albert Drive, Sheerwater where he was born, and attended Sheerwater Junior and Secondary where he showed great skill in football and technical drawing.
+Bruce Douglas Foxton was born the youngest of three boys on 1 September 1955, in Woking, Surrey, to parents Henry and Helen.
+He grew up at 126 Albert Drive, Sheerwater where he was born, and attended Sheerwater Secondary School, in Woking, where he showed great skill in football and technical drawing, but more importantly, where he met future bandmates Paul Weller and Rick Buckler.
 In 1972, he left school to work with his brother Derek at a printing firm.
-While there, he formed a band with his colleagues at work but he abandoned the project out of frustration due to lack of progress and instead chose to join The Jam, although at the beginning he had doubts about the band's frequent covers of old hits.
+While there, he formed a band with his colleagues at work but he abandoned the project out of frustration due to lack of progress, and instead chose to join the Jam, formed by his old schoolmates, Weller and Buckler.

-Career
+The Jam

+The Jam emerged at the same time as punk rock bands such as the Clash, the Damned, and the Sex Pistols.

+The Jam's first single, "In the City", took them into the UK Top 40 in May 1977.
+In 1979, the group released "The Eton Rifles" and first broke into the Top 10, hitting the No. 3 spot in November.
+The increasing popularity of their blend of Weller's barbed lyrics with pop melodies eventually led to their first number one single, "Going Underground", in March 1980.

+The Jam became the first band since the Beatles to perform both sides of the same single ("Town Called Malice" and "Precious") on one edition of Top of the Pops.
+They also had two singles, "That's Entertainment" (1981) and "Just Who Is the 5 O'Clock Hero?"
+(1982), reach No. 21 and No. 8 respectively in the UK singles chart despite not being released as singles in the UK—on the strength of import sales of the German single releases.
+At that time, "That's Entertainment" was the best-selling import-only single to date in the UK charts.

-Together with drummer Rick Buckler he formed the rhythm section for The Jam, which was fronted by singer, guitarist and songwriter Paul Weller.
+Drummer Rick Buckler and Bruce were the rhythm section of the Jam, which was fronted by singer, guitarist and songwriter Paul Weller.
 Foxton initially joined the band as lead guitarist (Weller played bass), but the pair switched roles following the departure of guitarist Steve Brookes.
-During his time with the band Foxton performed lead vocals on several tracks, most notably the singles "David Watts" (a cover of a Kinks track) and "News of the World", which was his own composition.
+During his time with the band Foxton performed lead vocals on several tracks, most notably the singles "David Watts", a cover of a Kinks track, and "News of the World", which was his own composition.

 Foxton also penned a number of other tracks, the most notable being "Smithers-Jones", done as a straightforward rock take for the B-side of "When You're Young" and later reworked with strings for the Setting Sons album.
 After Foxton joined Stiff Little Fingers in 1990 the band would regularly perform the song live.

-Whilst in The Jam, Foxton discovered the new wave band the Vapors and offered them two appearances on the May 1979 tour of The Jam.
+Whilst in the Jam, Foxton discovered the new wave band the Vapors and offered them two appearances on the May 1979 tour of the Jam.
 The band was managed by John Weller, Paul's father.
-The Vapors enjoyed greater success in the US than The Jam, with the Top 40 single "Turning Japanese", but broke up shortly thereafter.